Jishnu-CJ/Terraform_ThreeTierArch/README.md

 * Basic knowledge of AWS services and Terraform.
 * Terraform and AWS cli

-This Terraform script will create the following resources(Dont forget to distroy the resources once we verified everything)
+This Terraform script will create the following resources(Dont forget to destroy the resources once we verified everything)

 1. VPC
 2. Internet Gateway